 In the "Server" field, enter the IP address of the server or the domain name.

-WordPress is a flexible and powerful Content Management System for websites – but to unlock the full potential, you’ll need to use FTP.
-Hopefully, with the help of this article, you now know how to upload files to WordPress with an FTP client.
-While there are many ways to use the File Transfer Protocol – and a world of free FTP to WordPress solutions – Commander One remains the best FTP client for Mac available today.
+WordPress is a flexible and powerful Content Management System for websites – but to unlock its full potential, you’ll need to use FTP.
+Hopefully, with the help of this article, you now know what is FTP, what is it used for, and how to upload files to WordPress with an FTP client.